Favourited 450 times

 6. December Our most enjoyable month with all good activities of the year, most sons and Daughters of Mfangano Island take leaves to come Home and enjoy together with their relatives, families and friends, the Kenyan government also recognizes that and makes it the longest Holiday of all the other Holidays, the eve of December Holiday Days are usually in the fourth week that is from 23 December to 28 December, the way people prepare for Christmas 24, 25 and 26 December, is marvelous.

-7. It is good luck that we have been getting very supportive volunteers who are willing to partner with us and fund raise for:-
+7. It is good luck that we have been getting very supportive volunteers who are willing to partner with us and fund raise for our projects.

 We still need more volunteers to support more projects in the family and in the community we have websites to those projects which can only be disclosed to Volunteers who are ready to support in that Line